Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 Seeking $500k life insurance + income protection

-Income protection: Declined by 3 individual insurers
+Income protection: declined by individual retail insurers

-Plus: Topped up savings as self-insurance buffer
+Plus: topped-up savings as a self-insurance buffer

 What helped: Quit smoking improved life insurance outcome.
 Group insurance solved income protection gap.
 Historical workers comp claim was disclosed and explained (full recovery, no ongoing issues).